kieferyap/learn-by-example/web-development/front-end/vue-3/README.md

   - Slots and Scoped Slots
   - Teleport
 - [11 Transition](./11-transition/)
+  - Basic Transition
+  - Transition Modes (`out-in`, `in-out`)
+  - Transition Multiple Elements with `v-if`
+  - Transition Group
+- 12 Routing
+  - Router File
+  - `<router-link>` Tag
+  - Routing Programmatically with `router.push()`
+  - Routing with Parameters (and passing it as a prop)
+  - Same Path Routing (e.g.: `/user/1` and `/user/2`)
+  - Catch All Routes
+  - Nested Routes
+  - Routes with Query Parameters
+  - Router View (and Multiple Router Views)
+  - Scroll Behavior on Route Change
+- 13 Navigation Guards
+  - Navigation Guards with `beforeEach()` and `next()`
+  - `beforeRouteEnter()` and `beforeRouteUpdate()`
+  - Meta Data and Navigation Guards
+- 14 Optimization
+- 15 Back-end Communication
-- 12 States with Pinia
+- 16 States with Pinia
-- 13 Mixins and Hooks
+- 17 Mixins and Hooks
-- 14 Vue and CASL: An Authorization Library
+- 18 Vue and CASL: An Authorization Library
-- 15 Testing with ViTest
+- 19 Testing with ViTest
-- 16 Progressive Web Applications
+- 20 Progressive Web Applications
-- 17 Back-end Communication
-- 18 Navigation Guards
-- 19 Routing
-- 20 Optimization
 - 21 Vue Style Guide